mayankprajapati17/FitFusionAI/README.md

 Interactive Dashboard: A clean and responsive design for managing fitness goals and activities.

-KendoReact Components: Smooth integration of intuitive and powerful UI components.
+🌟KendoReact Components: Smooth integration of intuitive and powerful UI components.

-KendoReact Scheduler: For scheduling workouts and activities.

-KendoReact Charts: Display progress visually through interactive charts and graphs.

-KendoReact Grid: Efficiently manage and display data in tabular formats.
+1 Common Utilities: Enhance the functionality of your app with shared utilities.

+2 Animation: Add dynamic visual effects for better user experience.

+3 Button: Create interactive and responsive buttons.

+4 Dialog: Display popups for user interaction or alerts.

+5 Dropdown: Simplify selection inputs with dropdown menus.

+6 Indicator: Provide visual feedback for user actions or status changes.

+7 Input: Streamline data entry with various input fields.

+8 Label: Add clear and descriptive labels for form elements.

+9 Layout: Organize and structure your app's UI effectively.

+10 Notification: Alert users with informative messages.

+11 Progress Bar: Show progress visually with stylish bars.

+12 Date Input: Enable seamless date selection and input.
 🚀 Tech Stack
 Frontend: React.js with Vite for a fast and efficient development experience.